isomerpages/ncss-ssi/_training/03-children-youth-and-family.md

 ---
-title: Early Childhood Care, Youth Development & Family Therapy
+title: Children, Youth and Family Courses
 permalink: /training/cyandf
 description: SSI's Children, Youth and Family courses provides social service professionals with the skills to work with children, youth and families.